pablodecm/phd_thesis/src/104_chapter_4.md

 ### Particle Identification and Regression {#eq:particle_id_reg}

-While the categorical hidden variable $z_i$, denoting the interaction process that happened in the collision, is very useful to define an event selection or directly as a summary statistic, some information about other hidden variables can also be recovered using supervised machine learning.
+While the categorical latent variable $z_i$, denoting the interaction process that happened in the collision, is very useful to define an event selection or directly as a summary statistic, some information about other latent variables can also be recovered using supervised machine learning.
 As discussed in [Section @sec:event_reco], event reconstruction techniques are used to cluster the raw detector output so the various readouts are associated with a list of particles produced in the the collision.
-It is possible that in the near future the algorithmic reconstruction procedure might be substituted by supervised learning techniques, training directly on simulated data to predict the set of hidden variables at parton level, especially given the recent progress with sequences and other non-tabular data structures.
-For the time being, machine learning techniques are instead often used to augment the reconstructed information, mainly for particle identification and fine-tuned regression.
+It is possible that in the near future the algorithmic reconstruction procedure might be substituted by supervised learning techniques, training directly on simulated data to predict the set of latent variables at parton level, especially given the recent progress with sequences and other non-tabular data structures.
+For the time being, machine learning techniques are instead often used to augment the event reconstruction output, mainly for particle identification and fine-tuned regression.

+The set of physics objects obtained from event reconstruction, when adequately calibrated using simulation, can estimate effectively a subset of the latent variables $\boldsymbol{z}$ associated with the resulting parton level particles, such as their transverse momenta and direction.
+Due to the limitations of the hand-crafted algorithms, some latent information is lost in the standard reconstruction process, particularly for composite objects such as jets.
+Supervised machine learning techniques can be used to regress some of these latent variables, using simulated data and considering both low-level and high-level features associated with the relevant reconstructed objects.
+These information could be used to complement the reconstruction output for each object and design better summary statistics, e.g. adding this information as an input to the classifiers discussed in [Section @sec:sig_vs_bkg].

+The details of the application of machine learning techniques in particle identification and regression depend on the particle type and the relevant physics case.
+In the remainder of this section, the application of new deep learning techniques to jet tagging within CMS is discussed in more detail.
+The integration of deep learning jet taggers with the CMS experiment software infrastructure was one of the secondary research goals of the project embodied in this document.
+Leveraging better machine learning techniques for jet tagging and regression could substantially increase the discovery reach of analyses at the LHC that are based on final states containing jets, such as the search for Higgs boson pair production described in [Section @sec:higgs_pair].

+#### Deep Learning for Jet Tagging